Comprehensive Guide to Bloodborne Pathogen Training

 Also Read- Bloodborne Pathogens- Know Your Risk.

 If you are a nurse, paramedic, doctor, dentist, or anyone else who may be in contact with contaminated bodily fluids, you will need to take bloodborne pathogen training.
 Even if you may not be directly in contact with infected individuals but will be exposed to contaminated surfaces or items (needles, scalpels, drainage tubes, etc.), you will need to take the course.
-This training is required by law, and you can face up to a $70,000 fine if you don’t take the training and are audited.
+OSHA penalties vary by violation type and severity.
+As of 2025, maximum federal penalties are $16,550 per serious violation and $165,514 per willful or repeat violation.
 You can take our FREE BBP Practice test to test your knowledge in Bloodborne Pathogens.

 Why Should I Take Bloodborne Pathogen Training?